Dog Longevity Guide · by Jamie

 What format is it?
 How long is it?

-PDF download, straight to your device.
-About 60–70 pages.
-Dense enough to be genuinely useful, short enough to read in one sitting.
-The audio version runs approximately 2.5 hours.
+PDF, straight to your device — no app, no account, no fuss.
+About 60–70 pages: dense enough to be genuinely useful, short enough to read in one sitting.
+The audio version runs around 2.5 hours if you'd rather listen than read.

 My dog is a senior.
 Is this still relevant?

-There's a dedicated chapter on senior dog care,covering what's normal ageing versus what's a warning sign, what to track, and how to make the senior years genuinely good ones.
-The whole guide is also written with preventive care in mind, so it's worth reading at any age.
+There's a whole chapter on senior dog care — what's normal ageing, what's a warning sign, what to track, and how to make those later years genuinely good ones.
+The rest of the guide is also written with prevention in mind, so honestly it's worth reading whatever age your dog is.
+Better late than never, and all that.